Sreepurvaja/Sreepurvaja/README.md

 [![](https://visitcount.itsvg.in/api?id=Sreepurvaja&label=Profile%20Views&color=5&icon=0&pretty=false)](https://visitcount.itsvg.in)
 # 👋 Hello, I'm Sree Purvaja K
 Welcome to my GitHub profile!
 I'm a B.Tech student majoring in Artificial Intelligence and Data Science, passionate about exploring and contributing to the world of technology.
-I specialize in data science and machine learning, creating insights from data and developing predictive models to solve real-world problems.
+I specialize in data science and machine learning, creating insights from data and developing predictive models and visualization to solve real-world problems.

 ## 🚀 About Me